dissanayakerbn/dissanayakerbn/README.md

 ## Research Interests

-My main research interest in use of Applied Statistics and Machine learning in biological, medical and financial data.
+My main research interest is in the use of Applied Statistics and Machine learning in biological, medical and financial data.

+- Interdisciplinary Statistical Applications
+- Predictive Modelling and Data Visualization in High-Dimensional Data
+- Advancing Biomedical Insights
+- Applications of Machine Learning in Biomedical Studies
 - Exploring Finance and Economics
 - Solving Environmental Challenges
-- Advancing Biomedical Insights

 ## Courses Taught